 11 May What makes a good therapist?

 How do you know your therapist is a good therapist that can support you with the difficulties you are going through?
 Studies show that therapy is effective 75-80% of the time (1).
-But why is that?
-What are the things to look for in a therapist?
+Why is that?
 And what is it that makes therapy work?

 the evolution of psychotherapy